IndomieGorengSatu/Mie/README.md

-## Why did the cookie cry?
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.
-## Because his mother was a wafer so long